coatyio/coaty-js/docs/man/sensor-things-guide.md

 ```

 A Sensor then can be registered to the SensorSourceController with the method
 `registerSensor(sensor: Sensor, io: SensorIo)` at runtime.
-You can also define Sensors at
+You can also define
-configuration in the `sensors` option of SensorSourceController.
-This option should
+Sensors at configuration in the `sensors` option of SensorSourceController.
+This
-contain an array of `SensorDefinitions`.
-A SensorDefinition contains the Coaty
+option should contain an array of `SensorDefinition`.
+A `SensorDefinition`
-sensor, the type of SensorIo used and optional parameters.
-For instance, we can add
+contains the Coaty sensor, the type of SensorIo used and optional parameters.
-a sensor using the above defined CPUSensorIo as such:
+For instance, we can add a sensor using the above defined `CPUSensorIo` as such:

 ```ts
 // In controller options: